AshmitaRoy/aschmut/index.md

 ![money](money.png)

 - " Shut up and accept Ayush > Coke Studio names "
 - " Shut up and learn to love potol"
 - " Shut up and stop risking your bous for dumb pranks "
 - " Putting an r/ before any word doesn't make it Reddit"
+- " Shut up and learn to love potol"
+- " Shut up and stop risking your bous for dumb pranks "
+- " Putting an r/ before any word doesn't make it Reddit"
+- " Shut up and learn to love potol"
+- " Shut up and stop risking your bous for dumb pranks "
+- " Putting an r/ before any word doesn't make it Reddit"
+- " Shut up and learn to love potol"
+- " Shut up and stop risking your bous for dumb pranks "
+- " Putting an r/ before any word doesn't make it Reddit"
+- " Shut up and learn to love potol"
+- " Shut up and stop risking your bous for dumb pranks "
+- " Putting an r/ before any word doesn't make it Reddit"